zmcartor/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 ----------------------------------------------------------------------------------------------
 Yes, you can refer to the solution from `Icebox <https://github.com/ConsenSys/icebox>`_.

-How to get testnet Ether?
+How to get testnet Expanse?
 ----------------------------------------------------------------------------------------------
 See :ref: `test-networks`.